How to Measure Yourself for a Men's Suit

 A great suit is one of the most important pieces in a man's wardrobe, and the key to looking good in a suit is the fit.
 Before you buy a men's suit, you will need to take several measurements for both your jacket and trousers.
 Taking these measurements beforehand will save you a lot of time when you compare sizes and fits of men's suits.
 These tips will ensure that you get a suit that looks and fits perfectly.

-Measure yourself for the suit jacket.
 You'll need to know the width of the widest part of your torso, which is just under your arms and across the chest.
 Don't hold your breath while measuring, or you could end up with a tighter suit jacket than you intended.
 However, don't measure too loosely, either.
 This measurement is important to determine your suit size.

 The chest measurement plus the height will determine whether the suit will be a short, medium, or long.
 For example, men under 5'7" with a chest measurement of 36 inches to 46 inches should purchase a short suit, while men between 5'7" and 5'11" with a chest measurement of 36 inches to 54 inches should try a regular suit.
 Men who are 6 feet tall or taller will need to purchase a long suit.

-Measure your seat.
 Make sure that the measuring tape includes the widest part of the buttocks.
 Don't hold the tape too tightly or too loosely -- just enough that you can fit two fingers between the tape.

-Calculate your sleeve length.
 Start from the shoulder seam and measure to about two inches below the wrist.
 Most suit jackets are fitted using the standard formula of chest width and height, but in case you have different proportions, this measurement could be useful.

 Record the measurements in both inches and centimeters if your tape measure has both options.
 This will make it easier to purchase a suit online from a different country.